dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 #### Configure Azurite container

-There are various configures available to container resources, for example, you can configure the container's ports, environment variables, and more.
+There are various configurations available to container resources, for example, you can configure the container's ports, environment variables, it's [lifetime](../../fundamentals/app-host-overview.md#container-resource-lifetime), and more.

 ##### Configure Azurite container ports